-Otoplasty | Ear Pinning in Lexington, KY
+Otoplasty Ear Pinning

 To find out more about Otoplasty (Ear Pinning) at Lexington Plastic Surgery, PLLC, request a consultation or call (859) 279-2111.

-Women generally feel more self-confident about wearing their hair up
+- Women generally feel more self-confident about wearing their hair up

-Allows a child to grow without being self-conscious about their ears
+- Allows a child to grow without being self-conscious about their ears

 When is the best time for my child to have his/her ears pinned?